dcos/dcos-docs/1.8/tutorial/cli.md

 ---
-post_title: DC/OS 101 - First Steps
+post_title: First Steps
+nav_title: First Steps
-menu_order: 3
+menu_order: 1
 ---

 Welcome to part 1 of the DC/OS 101 Tutorial.

 # Prerequisites
-We expect you to have acess to a running DC/OS OSS cluster.
-Check out https://dcos.io/install/ for setup instructions for various cloud providers, on-premise, or vagrant setups.
+In order to get started with this tutorial, you should have acess to a running DC/OS OSS cluster with at least a single master node and 3 agent nodes (of which one is a public agent node).
+If you don't have these requirements set up, please follow the [setup instructions](https://dcos.io/install/) for various cloud providers, on-premise, or vagrant setups.
-If you are unsure which way to choose, then we would recommend using the AWS templates.
+If you are unsure which option to choose, then we would recommend using the [AWS templates](https://downloads.dcos.io/dcos/stable/aws.html?_ga=1.208466258.1790439002.1478539864).

+Note, that for this tutorial a setup with a single master node is suffcient, but for running production workloads you should have multiple master nodes.

 # Objective
 We have access to our cluster and already taken a first look at the UI.
 But UI is not the only way to access the cluster and hence we want to install the CLI and start exploring our cluster using the CLI.
+By the end of this section we will have installed the DC/OS CLI, and used it to explore our cluster.

 # Steps
   * Install the DC/OS CLI